SunagimoOisii/TilemapSplitter/README.md

 <a name="features"></a>
 ## Features
 - Launch the dedicated window via **Tools/TilemapSplitter**
-- Classify tiles by number of neighbors into the following categories:
+- Classify tiles by number of neighbors
+  - For Rectangular or Isometric layouts:
     - Cross (connected in all four directions)
     - T Junction (three connections)
     - Corner (two connections forming a corner)
+    - VerticalEdge / HorizontalEdge (two connections in a straight line)
     - Isolate (no connections)
-  - VerticalEdge / HorizontalEdge
+  - For Hexagon layout:
+    - Full (six connections)
+    - Junction5 (five connections)
+    - Junction4 (four connections)
+    - Junction3 (three connections)
+    - Edge (two connections)
+    - Tip (one connection)
+    - Isolate (no connections)
 - Each category allows configuring layer, tag and preview color
+- Optional checkboxes:
+  - **Attach Colliders** adds TilemapCollider2D, a static Rigidbody2D and CompositeCollider2D to each generated Tilemap
+  - **Merge VerticalEdge, HorizontalEdge** combines VerticalEdge and HorizontalEdge into a single Tilemap
 - Categories like Cross can be merged into VerticalEdge or HorizontalEdge via `Which obj to add to`
 - After execution, new Tilemap objects are created per category
 - Enable preview to visualize classification results in the Scene